Ashish23jun/Oblivion-/README.md

-# Nexus
+# Oblivion

 ##### Connect, Collaborate, and Thrive Together.

 ## Description

-This is a backend repository of Nexus-project, that provides a platform where students can connect, share, collaborate, and engage with various coding contests.
+This is a backend repository of Oblivion-project, that provides a platform where students can connect, share, collaborate, and engage with various coding contests.

 ## Features